wessberg/notes/C/lecture_1.md

 ### Text files vs Binary files

-*Text Files* are files that consist exclusively of ASCII characters.
+*Text Files* are files that consist exclusively of ASCII or Unicode characters.

 ### Different contexts